At the 21st anniversary of the opening of the detention facility, 35 men are still detained in Guantánamo.

-Thirty-five men still languish at Guantánamo, twenty-three of whom have never been charged with a crime.
-Twenty of the men have been cleared for release by unanimous decision of every U.S. government agency with a significant national security function.
+Today, thirty men still languish at Guantánamo, many of whom have never been charged with a crime.
+Sixteen of the men have been recommended for transfer by unanimous decision of every U.S. government agency with a significant national security function.

 Many of the remaining men are torture survivors, some formerly disappeared at CIA “black sites” before being sent to Guantánamo.
 Others were tortured at Guantánamo, where interrogators brutalized detainees in a wide variety of ways.
 Some men were literally treated like animals: strapped in dog collars, led around on leashes and forced to perform tricks.
 One female interrogator wiped what she told a detainee was menstrual blood on his face.
 Men were stripped naked and otherwise sexually humiliated.
 They were forcibly groomed, shackled in stress positions and subjected to extreme temperatures.
 They were sensory and sleep deprived.
 They were threatened with death.